Grading & Recording Your Dry Needling Treatment

 Considerations

-- In conditions that have been present for greater than 3 months, likewise minimise the stimulation as these clients tend to a larger post treatment flare
+- In conditions that have been present for more than 3 months, likewise minimise the stimulation as these clients tend to have a larger post-treatment flare

 - 10% of the adult population and most children are ‘strong reactors’, meaning they only require transient insertion for pain relief

-- The number of points treated, depends upon client comfort and intensity of presenting trigger points
+- The number of points treated depends upon the client's comfort and intensity of presenting trigger points

-- Points should be palpated before and after treatment, to access pain pressure threshold and other objective signs reassessed
+- Points should be palpated before and after treatment to assess pain pressure threshold and other objective signs reassessed

 Reference

-Mann F. Acupuncture: Cure of Many Disease.
+Mann F. Acupuncture: Cure of Many Diseases.
 Oxford: Butterworth Heinemann, 1992.

-Doug Cary FACP Specialist Musculoskeletal Physiotherapist (awarded by Australian College of Physiotherapy, 2009) PhD Candidate Curtin University Clinical Director AAP Education
+Dr Doug Cary PhD Specialist Musculoskeletal Physiotherapist (awarded by Australian College of Physiotherapy, 2009) Clinical Director AAP Education